-We’ve all wished we could sing higher.
+We’ve all wished we could sing higher and hit high notes.
 Whether it’s belting that final top note in Defying Gravity or getting through Donizetti’s Pour Mon Ame.
 We’ve all hit what felt like a wall at times with a song we’d love to perform, but can’t overcome how to sing higher without voice cracking.

 It’s tempting to stop when you’re confronted with the wall.
 Voice cracks are scary and embarrassing.
 However, they are a reminder that you are human and even this singing that comes so naturally at times needs some work (and TLC).